Jacobus van Looy: Literary works

 His work has been hailed as epic, with tender humanity and a gentle wisdom.
 Notable written works include the short story, De Dood van mijn Poes (The Death of My Cat) and his autobiograpthe Netherlandshy, Jaapje (Jimmy).
 Many of his paintings are to be found in the Netherlands' leading museums.

 Huis van Looy

 In the years 1948-1976 the museum "Huis van Looy" became a gallery for modern art exhibitions.
 When it closed its doors, most of the collection and the accompanying archive was given to the Frans Hals Museum.

+Jacobus van Looy Prize

-Since 1985, a five-yearly Jacobus van Looy-prize is awarded by the "Stichting Jacobus van Looy" to artists who have excelled both as a writer and a painter.
-So far, the prize has been awarded to Armando, Lucebert, Breyten Breytenbach, Charlotte Mutsaers, and Wim T. Schippers.
+Since 1985, a five-yearly Jacobus van Looy Prize has been awarded by the Stichting Jacobus van Looy (Jacobus van Looy Foundation) to artists who have excelled both as a writer and a painter.